 High-temperature water control is used widely in potable hot-water storage and distribution systems in commercial and healthcare environments for legionella control.
 Despite this, the increasing complexity of system design and rising maintenance costs are prompting business leaders to consider more effective alternatives.
-Here Dr Simona Vasilescu, of the Water Treatment Innovation Platform at global water, energy and maintenance solutions provider, NCH Europe, explains how oxidative technologies can be used to control the legionella hot potato.
+Here Dr Simona Vasilescu, of the Water Treatment Platform at NCH, explains how oxidative technologies can be used to control the legionella hot potato.

 Human beings are resilient creatures.
 This is certainly true when you consider the biology that makes up our internal structure.
 Stretching out all of our body's blood vessels would reach a staggering length of around 60,000 miles.
 It's incredible then, that our bodies are able to efficiently maintain a normal operating temperature of approximately 37 degrees.

 However, despite the best efforts of engineers, it is still a challenge to create similarly efficient hot water storage and distribution networks, especially in commercial and healthcare environments where the risk of scalding is a bigger concern for young, elderly and disabled people as well as patients with sensory loss.

 The Government's Health and Safety Executive (HSE) regulates Legionella control with its L8 code of practice.
 This applies to water systems and includes the pipework, pumps, tanks, valves, showers, water softeners and calorifiers.